MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 Another consideration when it comes to color accessibility is that there could be different themes that you need to test for contrast issues.
 Most operating systems these days come with a dark mode and a light mode, and you can react to this setting in your CSS by using a CSS media query.

-This demo page has a light and a dark theme, and you can test them without having to change your operating system, by using the [Preferred Color Scheme Simulation][DevToolsColorSchemeSimulation] in the **Rendering** tool.
+This demo page has a light and a dark theme, and you can test them without having to change your operating system, by using [Dark or Light Color Scheme simulation][DevToolsColorSchemeSimulation] in the **Rendering** tool.
 So far, this article looked at the demo page with an operating system using a dark theme setting.
 If we instead simulate selecting a light scheme and then refresh the page, the **Issues** tool shows six color contrast problems instead of two.

 For detailed walkthrough steps, navigate to [Check for contrast issues with dark theme and light theme](test-dark-mode.md).